 Once the desired future state is defined, it's time to bridge the gap between the current IT environment and the envisioned future.
 This process requires assessment of how effectively current applications are able to support future capabilities when it comes to technical and functional fit.

-Enterprise Architecture also plays a key role in this process, by simulating future state models and constructing a roadmap from current to future state.
-This functionality helps to keep data accurate and inform effective cost-benefit analyses on achieving the future state.
+Enterprise Architecture also plays a key role in this process by simulating future state models and constructing a roadmap from current to future state.
+This functionality helps to keep data accurate and inform effective cost-benefit analyses to achieve the future state.

 The mapping phase involves mapping existing applications to the functionalities needed in the future state.
-This analysis will reveal applications that deliver little value, overlaps with other tools that largely perform the same functions, redundancies, and other potential post-merger integration challenges.
+This analysis will reveal applications that deliver little value, overlap with other tools that largely perform the same functions, or bring other potential Post-Merger Integration challenges.
 This helps PMI leaders plan more effective transitions to reach the desired outcome or final integration state.

 Phase 4: Streamlining the System: Application Rationalization

 The final phase focuses on streamlining the combined application landscape.
-The findings of the previous assessment provide the basis to categorize and create recommendations for all the applications.
+The findings of the previous assessment provide the basis for categorizing and creating recommendations for all the applications.

-Project leaders can look to Enterprise Architecture for insights into optimizing many factors including IT spend, exposure to IT risk, and the alignment between IT and business strategy.
-Preconfigured dashboards in a platform like Ardoq will show where value is being delivered (or not) and which applications are realizing business capabilities, helping decision-makers choose where to invest and which costs to eliminate.
+Project leaders can look to Enterprise Architecture for insights into optimizing many factors, including IT spend, exposure to IT risk, and the alignment between IT and business strategy.
+Preconfigured dashboards in a platform like Ardoq will show where value is being delivered (or not) and which applications realize business capabilities, helping decision-makers choose where to invest and which costs to eliminate.

 Application rationalization is likely to involve: